apple/turicreate/src/python/turicreate/_deps/README.md

 ## Rationale

-The import time (wall time) is more than 2 seconds, which is extremely slower than state-of-the-art tools' import speed.
-At the time of this writing, the import wall time of sklearn is around 108 ms.
+The elapsed import time of turicreate 5.7 is more than 2 seconds (wall time more than 1.21 seconds) on a commodity laptop, which is extremely slower than state-of-the-art tools' import speed.
+At the time of this writing, the elapsed import time of sklearn is around 560 ms (wall time around 110 ms) on a commodity laptop.

 Most times, people tend to perform only one task at one time.
 There's no need to eagerly import all toolkits when `import turicreate`.
 When needed, the toolkit will be loaded in runtime